simon-norman/CV/README.md

 As a next step, I’m keen to work in a fantastic team where I can deliver and maintain impactful, interesting products, and really develop my skills.

 ### My experience

 **Web Developer - Spacelab (Jan 2018 - Nov 2018)**

 **Activity:** Developing new web and Unity apps

-- **Example:** Developing analytics app which retrieves (from 3rd party API) location data of staff in a given space, then converts this into meaningful analysis for property managers, so they can see how the space is being used and adapt it to better fit the occupants’ needs.
+- **Example:** Developed analytics app which retrieves (from 3rd party API) location data of staff in a given space, then converts this into meaningful analysis for property managers, so they can see how the space is being used and adapt it to better fit the occupants’ needs.

 - **Impact:** App completed and tested live at Spacelab.